Aamena Vally

 Education

 The Art of Making reimagines the Johannesburg Gas Works as a community-driven arts institution that decolonizes education through traditional craft.
-Bridging formal academia with informal creative economies, the project explores how architecture can support embodied knowledge, cultural expression, and economic empowerment.
-Through studios, exhibition spaces, spiritual areas, and workshops using recycled materials, the design centers making as a form of learning, healing, and resistance.
-It challenges Eurocentric models by positioning traditional art forms as valid education, fostering a sustainable, inclusive space where craft shapes both identity and architecture.
-Ultimately, the project envisions an arts institution that is not just a site of learning, but a living process where traditional craftsmanship informs contemporary architectural language, and where making becomes a means of decolonization, healing, and cultural renewal.
+Unlike conventional schools, the project emphasizes learning through practice and mentorship, where knowledge is passed on by making, observing and creating alongside skilled makers.
+By bridging formal academia with informal creative economies, the design foregrounds embodied knowledge, cultural expression and economic inclusion.
+Studios, workshops and exhibition spaces are organized to center making as both a mode of learning and a process of healing and resistance.
+The project challenges Eurocentric models of education by positioning traditional art forms as living knowledge systems essential for the present.
+In an age of digital acceleration and cultural fragmentation, it creates a sustainable, inclusive space where craft remains active, relevant, and transferable to future generations.
+Ultimately, the proposal envisions an institution that is not a static school, but a living process where traditional craftsmanship informs contemporary architecture, and where making becomes a shared act of decolonization and renewal.